History OF CRRC

 Membership is distinct from the CRRC Product Rating Program.
 Membership is optional and not required to have a product rated, nor is it automatic if you get a product rated.

-CRRC has four major committees reporting to the Council’s elected Board of Directors.
-Each of those committees may have specific subcommittees or task forces to work on individual projects.
+CRRC has two major committees reporting to the Council's elected Board of Directors.
+Both committees may have specific subcommittees or task forces to work on individual projects.

 Charged with understanding and resolving core science and technical issues such as standard ASTM methods, round-robin testing programs for Accredited Laboratories, and weathering test farm protocols.